Coffeedcognac/DareyIO_Projects/PRJCT_1/prjct_1.md

 #### Aim: To deploy a website with its running tools on a dedicated webserver
 ####Tools :  AWS, Apache, MySql sever and PHP , openssh
 ` Note: this task will be deployed using an AWS cloud provisioned EC2 Instance(ubuntu) `
-#### We are going to create a key pair aan use it as a 2 way authentication between our local PC and the ec2 instace we cretate on AWS
+#### We are going to create a key pair using it as a 2 way authentication between our local PC and the ubuntu ec2 instace we cretate on AWS
 `Note if you will be using  openssh on powershell always generate a .pem key pair`
 ![Generate Keypair](/PRJCT_1/key_pair.JPG)
 ![Instance created using keypair](/PRJCT_1/EC2.jpg)